modulos-en-micropython

 machineAllows control of hardware, such as GPIO pins, I2C, SPI, and PWM.

-timeProvides functions for managing time and delays in execution.
+timeProvides functions for managing time and execution delays.

 utimeSimilar to time, but optimized for MicroPython.